EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 ### Test Cases R6.4.1: /buy[post] The ticket name exists in the database - Positive.
 Mocking:
 - Mock backend.get_user to return a test_user instance
-- Mock backend.get_ticket to return a test_ticket instance
+- Mock backend.get_ticket to return a test_user_ticket instance

 Actions:
 - Open /logout (to invalidate any logged-in sessions that may exist)